 When your wrists and grip begin to fail, this is when you need to consider using either weight lifting hooks vs weight lifting straps to help you reach your goals.

-Weight-lifting hooks are basically a heavy-duty Velcro strap that fits around your wrist and has a metal hook that is held in the palm of your hand.
+Weight-lifting hooks are basically a heavy-duty hook and loop strap that fits around your wrist and has a metal hook that is held in the palm of your hand.

 They don’t completely eliminate the need for grip strength but weight lifting hooks have a firmer grasp on heavier weights, which means you can hold weight past failure.